 Did you know that there is a special day when kids and adults around the world draw and share bird pictures?
 Yes!
-April 8 is Draw a Bird Day!
+April 8 is Draw a Bird Day.
+But don’t worry if you missed this celebration because every day is a good day to draw a bird!

 Drawing animals helps us become better observers and artists.
 It connects us with nature.
 And it’s fun!